Minamoto no Yoritomo: Call to arms and the Genpei War (1180–1185)

-In 1180 Prince Mochihito, a son of Cloistered Emperor Go-Shirakawa, made a national call to arms of the Minamoto clan all over Japan to rebel against the Taira.
+In 1180, Prince Mochihito, a son of Cloistered Emperor Go-Shirakawa, made a national call to arms of the Minamoto clan all over Japan to rebel against the Taira.
 Yoritomo took part in this, especially after tensions escalated between the Taira and Minamoto after the death of Minamoto no Yorimasa and Prince Mochihito himself.

 Yoritomo established himself as the rightful heir of the Minamoto clan and set up a capital in Kamakura to the east.
 Not all Minamoto thought of Yoritomo as rightful heir, however.
 His uncle, Minamoto no Yukiie, and his cousin Minamoto no Yoshinaka, conspired against him.

 In September 1180, Yoritomo was defeated at the Battle of Ishibashiyama, his first major battle, when Ōba Kagechika led a rapid night attack.
 After his defeat in Mt.
 Ishibashiyama, Minamoto no Yoritomo fled into the Hakone mountains, stayed in Yugawara, then escaped from Manazuru-Iwa to Awa (south of present-day Chiba).
 Yoritomo spent the next six months raising a new army.

 Taira no Kiyomori died in 1181 and the Taira clan was now led by Taira no Munemori.
 Munemori took a much more aggressive policy against the Minamoto and attacked Minamoto bases from Kyoto in the Genpei War.
 Nonetheless, Yoritomo was well protected in Kamakura.

 His brothers Minamoto no Yoshitsune and Minamoto no Noriyori defeated the Taira in several battles, but they could not stop Minamoto no Yoshinaka, Yoritomo's rival, from entering Kyoto in 1183 and chasing the Taira south.
 The Taira took Emperor Antoku with them.
-In 1184, the Minamoto replaced Antoku with Emperor Go-Toba as the new emperor.
+In 1184, the Minamoto replaced Antoku with Emperor Go-Toba.

 From 1181 to 1184, a de facto truce with the Taira-dominated court allowed Yoritomo the time to build an administration of his own, centered on his military headquarters in Kamakura.
 In the end he triumphed over his rival cousins, who sought to steal control of the clan from him, and over the Taira, who suffered a terrible defeat at the Battle of Dan-no-ura in 1185.
-Yoritomo thus established the supremacy of the warrior samurai caste and the first bakufu (shogunate) at Kamakura, beginning the feudal age in Japan which lasted until the mid-19th century.
+Yoritomo established the supremacy of the samurai caste and the first shogunate (bakufu) at Kamakura, thus beginning the feudal age in Japan, which lasted until the 17th century.